Over-stimulation and special events often go hand in hand.

 - Traditions begin with now

-My posts from last year also cover celebrations and holidays.
+These posts also cover celebrations and holidays:

 - If you're looking to inspire a mood for giving instead of getting: Giving Happiness